ErasmusEgalitarian/ecolink-docs/docs/project/product/product-backlog-building.md

 ## Guide to Reviewing This Documentation

-This document outlines the **functional and non-functional requirements** for the **Data Management System**, which integrates **a hardware-connected scale, an API, and a mobile application**.
+This document outlines the **functional and non-functional requirements** for the **Ecolink**, which integrates **a hardware-connected scale, an API, and a mobile application**.
 The documentation follows a structured approach to ensure clarity and completeness.

 ### **How to Use This Documentation**